-e) Significant accounting judgements
+e) Significant judgements and estimates

-In the preparation of these financial statements, management is required to make significant judgements that affect the carrying amounts of certain assets and liabilities, and the reported amounts of revenues and expenses recorded during the year.
-Significant judgements have been made in the following areas:
+In the preparation of these financial statements, management is required to make significant judgements and estimates that affect the carrying amounts of certain assets and liabilities, and the reported amounts of revenues and expenses recorded during the year.
+There are no significant judgements and estimates included in the financial statements.